agrakhi/agrakhi.github.io/_pages/about.md

   - /about.html
 ---

-## Assistant Professor, IIT Madras
+## Rakhi Singh, Assistant Professor, IIT Madras

 I am an assistant professor in the [Department of Mathematics](https://math.iitm.ac.in/) at the [Indian Institute of Technology Madras](https://www.iitm.ac.in/) in Chennai, India.
 We relocated to India in 2025 and are absolutely thrilled to embark on this new journey.